Course Outline

 Network analysis overview

-- OSI reference model and essential aspects of TCP/IP networks.
+- OSI reference model and TCP/IP networks essentials.

 - Troubleshooting tools and methodologies.